 One significant observation about the original and evolving CPM definition is the delimitation to generational growth which focusses on the reproductive nature of each individual church itself.
 This contrasts with a “hub” approach to church planting, where a centralized institution or a “mother church” with significant resources is the only church with reproductive ability.
 The idea for this type of growth is reminiscent of the “self-propagating” theology of Allen et al. and finds contemporary expression in Patterson (1992).

 These evolving definitions of CPM demonstrate the universal problem of attempting to define social phenomena in a community of practice.
 Ultimately, all language is subject to a process of “negotiated meaning” as those within the discourse adjust, enhance, or change the terms they use (Wenger 1999).
-While others will likely amend the definition of CPM again in the future, there are further question related to the issue of definition.
+While others will likely amend the definition of CPM again in the future, there are further questions related to the issue of definition.
 Is the CPM definition simply a function of the strategies?
 There are many types of movements that do not fit the generational church multiplication definition, but they are movements, nonetheless (Addison 2011).
 Could a narrow definition inhibit the research into CPM?
 Or is generational growth inherent in the definition of CPM?

 CPM as Missiologically Related but Distinct from People Movements